SciRuby/sciruby.com/source/_posts/2016-10-24-gsoc-2016-port-nmatrix-to-jruby.markdown

 ## Implementation

-### Storing _n_-dimensional matrices as flat arrays
+### Storing _n_-dimensional matrices as one-dimensional arrays

 The major components of an `NMatrix` are shape, elements, dtype and stype.
-When initialized, the dense type stores the elements as a flat array; in the JRuby port, the `ArrayRealVector` class is used to store the elements.
+When initialized, the dense type stores the elements as a one-dimensional array; in the JRuby port, the `ArrayRealVector` class is used to store the elements.

 `@s` stores elements, `@shape` stores the shape of the matrix, while `@dtype` and `@stype` store the data type and storage type respectively.
-Currently, we have nmatrix-jruby implemented only for `:float64` (double) and Ruby `:object` data types.
+Currently, I have nmatrix-jruby implemented only for `:float64` (double) and Ruby `:object` data types.

-NMatrix-MRI uses `@s` which is an object containing elements, stride and offset (as in C, we need to deal with the memory allocation for the arrays).
+NMatrix-MRI uses `struct` as a `type` to store `dim`, `shape`, `offset`, `count`, `src` of an NMatrix. `ALLOC` and `xfree` are used to wrap the NMatrix attributes to C structs and release the unrequired memory.

 ![NMatrix](https://github.com/prasunanand/gsoc_blog/blob/master/img/sciruby_blog/nmatrix.png?raw=true "Fig. 1: NMatrix")